 Day 7.
 Wednesday.
 Amarillo, TX – Santa Fe, NM

-Say goodbye to the wide open spaces of Oklahoma and Texas as we make our way into the heart of the Western United States and one of her most beautiful cities, Santa Fe, New Mexico.
-This quaint mountain town is nestled high in the Sangre de Cristo, or Blood of Christ, mountain range, which are thought to have been named for the deep red hues of the mountains during some sunrises and sunsets.
+Say goodbye to the wide open spaces of Oklahoma and Texas as we make our way into the heart of the Western United States and one of her most beautiful cities, Santa Fe.
+This quaint town is nestled high in the Sangre de Cristo, (Blood of Christ) mountains, which are thought to have been named for the deep red hues of the mountains during some sunrises and sunsets.
 Founded in 1607, it is the second oldest city as well as the highest and oldest state capital in the USA.